cseanburns/personal_knowledge_mgmt/src/2a-email-management.md

 Use your work account or your school account for work or school related tasks only.
 Be mindful that your work or school account does not belong to you and that you will lose that account when you leave a job or graduate from school.
-In fact, the University of Kentucky has a [help page about your various UK accounts][ukgraduating] that you should read now.
+The University of Kentucky has a [help page about your various UK accounts][ukgraduating] that you should read now.

-As your lives become increasingly busy, if they're not already, using good Calendar and Task apps can help keep our days organized and our to-do lists manageable.
+As your lives become increasingly busy, if they're not already, using good Calendar and Task apps can help keep your days organized and your to-do lists manageable.
-Both Outlook and Gmail integrate **Tasks** and **Calendars**.
+Both Outlook and Gmail integrate **Tasks** and **Calendars** in their web apps, and you can drag emails to Tasks or Calendars.
 The readings above link to help pages on how to use these functions.
 These are super time-saving functions for me.

 ### Email Clients

-Most of us probably use the web version of Gmail, Outlook, etc., but you can also use a email client, or app, for email.
+Most of us probably use the web version of Gmail, Outlook, etc., but you can also use an email client, or app, for email.
 The advantage with email apps is that they are oftentimes more powerful than the web app versions.
 Example email clients include: